lily-open-source/Environmental-Monitoring-System/Readme.md

 ## Project Structure
 The project is structured as follows:
-- `main_offline.ino`: The main Arduino sketch for the offline version.
+- `offline.ino`: The main Arduino sketch for the offline version.
+- `arduino_iot.ino`: The main Arduino sketch with Arduino IoT integration.
-- `main_adafruit.ino`: The main Arduino sketch with Adafruit IO integration.
+- `adafruit.ino`: The main Arduino sketch with Adafruit IO integration.
-- `main_blynk.ino`: The main Arduino sketch with Blynk integration.
+- `blynk.ino`: The main Arduino sketch with Blynk integration.
 - `flowchart`: The flowchart illustrating the process flow of the project.

 ## Components